 James and James Fulfilment

-James and James are an industry-leading 3PL with fulfilment centres across the world.
-We can take care of every aspect of fulfilment for you, including storage, picking, packing, shipping, and returns management.
+James and James are an industry-leading 3PL with fulfillment center across the world.
+We can take care of every aspect of fulfillment for you, including storage, picking, packing, shipping, and returns management.

-We put time back into your pocket while creating a fulfilment experience that’s scalable, reliable, and FAST.
+We put time back into your pocket while creating a fulfillment experience that’s scalable, reliable, and FAST.
 We’re confident that your customers will love what we do, too.